jodersky/nginx-letsencrypt/README.md

   - webroot: does not require a server shutdown and offers isolation, however it requires manual intervention to bootstrap a system with an initial certificate, since nginx will not start if the `ssl` directive is set and there are no certificates.
-(Therefore one would be required to first configure the webroot, run certbot and then add an ssl entry).
+(Therefore, one would be required to first configure the webroot, run certbot and then add an ssl entry).